verityj/verityj.github.io/_posts/2026-08-10-solid-rate.md

 bluesky_post_url: "https://bsky.app/profile/veri-t.bsky.social/post/3msr2dnmzwk2i"
 ---

 Solid.xyz is a minuscule, really tiny (and buggy) DEFI project on Fuse chain with a current TVL on the order of about $200,000.
 That's barely a blip.
 And it is not increasing.
-But since I am following the project out of curiosity, I wanted a one-click way to look up the current contract rate of their soUSD token from etherscan.
+But since I follow this project out of curiosity and hope that it improves, I wanted a one-click way to look up the current contract rate of their soUSD token from etherscan.

 DefiLlama historical Solid TVL: